Monsieur et Madame jokes: Television series

 This type of word play was also used by Bart and Lisa in their telephone gags, in the series The Simpsons.

 In English

 "Mr & Mrs jokes" have been commonly featured in the "late arrivals" round of the radio panel show "I'm Sorry I Haven't a Clue", broadcast on BBC Radio 4 since 1972, where the contestants announce the arrival of fictional guests.
 For example, "And will you welcome Mr and Mrs O'Reef, and their wonderful son Great Barry O'Reef!"

+"And will you welcome Mr and Mrs Bee, and their homeless airline pilot son Flight Officer Bum Bill Bee!"

 Use in speech therapy

 The joke has been employed by some speech therapists as an activity while interacting with adolescents.
 It may be done in the usual form, or in reverse: the therapist gives the first name, and the adolescent needs to find the surname.